 The Board of SEGC consists of five non-executive directors.
-ASX, as the sole member of SEGC, appoints two directors and those directors appoint three independent directors each of whom:
+ASX and Chi-X as the members of SEGC, each appoint one director and those directors appoint three independent directors while each of them:

-- is not a director, officer or employee of, or a partner in a participant of ASX; - is not a director, officer or employee of ASX or a body corporate that operates another financial market, or their related bodies corporate; - is not a professional adviser to ASX or a body corporate that operates another financial market, or their related bodies corporate; - is not a spouse, parent or child of a person in any of the previous categories; and - otherwise has no interest in a participant of ASX or another financial market, or their related bodies corporate, which would enable the person to influence the management and policies of the participant's stockbroking business.
+- is not a director, officer, or employee of or a partner in a participant of ASX or Chi-X; - is not a director, officer, or employee of ASX or Chi-X or a body corporate that operates another financial market, or their related bodies corporate; - is not a professional adviser to ASX or Chi-X or a body corporate that operates another financial market, or their related bodies corporate; - is not a spouse, parent, or child of a person in any of the previous categories; and - otherwise has no interest in a participant of ASX or Chi-X or another financial market, or their related bodies corporate, which would enable the person to influence the management and policies of the participant's stockbroking business.